-The first Horatio’s Garden opened in 2012 at the Duke of Cornwall Spinal Treatment at Salisbury District Hospital.
-The centre serves patients from the whole of the south of England from Scilly Isles to Hastings and up to the M4 corridor.
+The first Horatio’s Garden opened in 2012 at the Duke of Cornwall Spinal Treatment Centre at Salisbury District Hospital.
+The Centre serves patients from the whole of the south of England, from the Scilly Isles to Hastings and all the way up to the M4 corridor.

 Cleve’s design brilliantly incorporates the form of the spine in a series of low limestone walls, which double as seating for families.
 These walls draw the eye to the gentle hills beyond and curve through mixed planting towards a large gathering space.

 An apple archway leads to a summerhouse and there’s the calming sound of water flowing into a long rill.
 Everywhere the benefits of nature can be felt.